 Your spine shouldn’t be flush against the pad when you perform the bench press.
 Arching your back while you press can help maintain a rigid, locked-in shoulder position and can reduce the range of motion of the exercise as well.

-To accomplish this, think about bringing your chest up to meet the bar during the lowering portion of the exercise.
+To accomplish the bench press arch, think about bringing your chest up to meet the bar during the lowering portion of the exercise.
 This may help you maintain your “arch” as you slowly lower the bar down to your pecs.

 This cue helps you fight off the urge to collapse your chest or compromise your braced position, which may dampen your power output.
 Note that you aren’t actually moving your torso; you’re just thinking about it.